We provide financial support to our Frontline programme participants, including our year one bursary, year two and three salary and other assistance.

 For further information on how you can apply for DSA and its eligibility requirements, please refer to the government’s DSA guidance.

-Year two and three
+Years two and three salary

 In years two and three of the Frontline programme, you will be an employee of your local authority and receive a newly qualified social worker’s salary.